Shakinpandian/Car_Price_Prediction_Using_Supervised-Machine-learning-Algorithm-Regression/README.md

 |City Mpg|The score a car will get on average in city conditions|
 |Highway Mpg|The score a car will get on average in city conditions|
 |Price|Price of the car|

+- Total 18 Numerical datatype and 8 object datatype are recorded.
+- The average  of the Price is found to be **$13276.7**.
+- The maximum and minimum value of the Peak Rpm are **6650** and **4150**.

+# Data Wrangling

+In this section, we cleaned out our data based on the information retrieved from the previous observations.

+Hence, we performed the following subtasks.

+- Checking for missing values and manipulating them.

+- Checking the datatype.

+- Checking the Spelling Correction.

+# 6.Exploratory Data Analysis